anapeksha/Pages/README.md

 [![Product Screen Shot][product-screenshot]](https://github.com/anapeksha/Pages)

-A simple notes taking app
+A notes taking web app which you can use in place of your messy stickies

 <p align="right">(<a href="#top">Back to top</a>)</p>